Screenly/Anthias/README.md

 ## Disk images

-The quickest way to get started is to use one of our pre-built disk images (powered by [Balena Hub](https://hub.balena.io/)) from [here](https://github.com/Screenly/Anthias/releases/latest/).
+The quickest way to get started is to use [Raspberry Pi Imager](https://www.screenly.io/blog/2022/12/13/anthias-and-screenly-now-in-rpi-imager/), where you can find Anthias under `Other specific-purpose OS`.
+Alternatively, you can find our pre-built disk images (powered by [Balena Hub](https://hub.balena.io/)) [here](https://github.com/Screenly/Anthias/releases/latest/).

 Do however note that that we are still in the process of knocking out some bugs.
 You can track the known issues [here](https://github.com/Screenly/Anthias/projects/8).